luiscff/subvisual_code_challenge/README.md

 ## (Some) Decisions Made
 - The application was built using the Phoenix framework, not only because it is a robust and reliable tool for building web applications but also because it is a technology I am somewhat familiar with.
 - The ID navigation buttons are forms that send a GET request to the server with the ID of the Pokémon to be displayed (either the previous or the next one).
 This works by simply adding the id number to the end of the same URL that is used when searching for a Pokémon by name.
-This was made this way because it is a simple and effective way to navigate between Pokémon.
+This approach was chosen because it is a simple and effective way to navigate between Pokémon.
 I have also considered using LiveView events to handle this, making it more responsive but I decided against it because I have never done it before and because it would probably be overkill.
-- It is possible to search for pokemon ID's because it is always assumed that when the input is a number, it is an ID (useful for dealing with the navigation buttons' requests).
+- It is possible to search for Pokémon IDs because it is always assumed that when the input is a number, it is an ID (useful for dealing with the navigation buttons' requests).
 There is, however, a downside to this: if a Pokémon has a number in its name (like "Zygarde-50" [which technically is not its name, but the keyword used to search for it in the API]), the application will treat normally when typed entirely in the search bar, but if only the number is typed, the application will treat it as an ID and try to fetch the Pokémon with that ID.
 While this is a very specific case, it is still a limitation that was introduced by my implementation of the navigation buttons.
-- The text-based search feature was implemented by fetching all Pokémon names (actually, the keywords used to search for them in the API) and then checking if the list contains any element that contais the input string (case insensitive).
+- The text-based search feature was implemented by fetching all Pokémon names (actually, the keywords used to search for them in the API) when server is starting and then checking if the list has any element that contains the input string (case insensitive).
 I am aware that this is quite inefficient but it was the most straightforward way to implement this feature.
+I improved the performance by taking only the first 10 elements that match the search string, this paired with the Stream module makes the search considerably faster because it stops searching as soon as it finds the 10th element (Stream functions are lazy, so they only process the elements they need to), this alone made the search go from 151.547s to 2.431s when testing with the string "a" (probably one of the worst cases).
+I considered using a trie data structure to store the Pokémon names, but ended up not doing it because the current implementation is already fast enough for 10 elements at a time.
+This combined with pagination would effectively solve the problem.
+Unfortunately, I was not able to implement pagination within the recommended time frame.
 - The application does not have a cache mechanism.
 This was an optional requirement that I did not complete because I have already spent the recommended amount of time on this project.

 ## Technologies Used

-- **Phoenix Framework**: The backend framework used to render the interface and handle requests.
+- **Phoenix Framework**: The backend framework used for rendering the interface and handling requests.
 - **PokeAPI**: Public API used to fetch Pokémon data.
 - **HTTPoison**: To make HTTP requests to PokeAPI.
 - **Jason**: Used to parse the JSON responses from PokeAPI.